-The transition to decarbonised energy systems would have significant social,

-The biodiversitywater-energy nexus should be one of the key approaches guiding the energy transition process political, economic and geopolitical implications for all countries regardless of their energy status.
+The transition to decarbonised energy systems would have significant social, political, economic and geopolitical implications for all countries regardless of their energy status.
 In such a scenario, both multilateral and bilateral energy diplomacy have a key role to play.
 Multilateral diplomacy may help align the interests of multiple parties and shape the scale, extent and implications of such a transition for concerned countries and organisations (Griffiths, 2019), thereby ensuring a transition that serves the political interests of countries while fostering international development, cooperation and security.
 Bilateral diplomacy may help countries in implementing their relevant domestic policies and meeting their energy demand through a stable energy supply on foreign markets.
 Energy diplomacy is, therefore, an important tool of soft power which may help achieve countries' energy transition goals (Griffiths, 2019).